overbrowsing/wasteback-machine/README.md

 ## Demo

 A demo is available in [`examples/demo.js`](examples/demo.js).
-It integrates [CO2.js](https://developers.thegreenwebfoundation.org/co2js/overview) with the 1Byte model to estimate the environmental impact of page data transfer.
+It integrates [CO2.js](https://developers.thegreenwebfoundation.org/co2js/overview) with the 1Byte model to estimate the environmental impact of a memento.

-The demo allows you to:
-- Enter a URL and target date (year, with optional month and day).
-- View overall page metrics:
-  - Total page size (KB)
-	- Estimated equivalent emissions per page load (g CO₂e)
-	- Completeness of retrieval (%)
-- View a detailed resource breakdown (URI-Ms):
-	- Count of URI-Ms by type (images, scripts, stylesheets, etc.)
-	- Total size per type (KB)
-	- Percentage of total page size (%)
-	- Estimated equivalent emissions per type per page load (g CO₂e)

-### Run the Demo
+### Getting Started

 Run the demo with Node.js: